 Medication can be used to treat Thanatophobia but can only help with some symptoms.
 For example, antidepressants can be prescribed for depression and anxiety arising from fear of death and dying.
 However, medication cannot ‘cure’ Thanatophobia.

-Your therapist may utilize a number of therapeutic techniques to treat your Thanatophobia.
+Your therapist may utilise a number of therapeutic techniques to treat your Thanatophobia.
 In order to develop a treatment plan that is individual to you and your symptoms, a number of factors may be considered to determine the best approach.
 Your age, medical history, individual symptoms, severity of symptoms, and personal preferences may all be taken into account.
 Talking therapy may help ease symptoms of Thanatophobia, helping you share your experiences with a qualified therapist who can then teach you ways to cope with your feelings.

 Relaxation techniques, such as meditation and breathing techniques, can also help to relieve the psychical symptoms of Thanatophobia.